bergwerf/chemlambda-ide/README.md

 Chemlambda IDE
 ==============
 This is the IDE for Chemlambda.
+It is only a proof-of-concept and due to a lack of time I am currently not developing it any further.
+Chemlambda is a graphic representation of lambda calculus created by Marius Buliga, see: http://chorasimilarity.github.io/chemlambda-gui/.
+Please feel free to fork this repository or create pull requests.

 To setup the Git hooks, please run `./setup.sh` from the root of the repository.